-The recipient agrees that none of the funds provided by this award shall be used to issue funds to lobby for or against abortion.
+The Recipient agrees that none of the funds provided by this award shall be used to issue grant funds to lobby for or against abortion.
 The recipient agrees that none of the funds provided by this award shall be used to pay for the performance of abortion as a method of family planning or to motivate or coerce any person to practice abortions.

 XXXI.
-Minority Business Participation
+Minority Business Participation, Executive Order 12432

-In accordance with Executive Order 12432, Minority Business Enterprise Development, the Department of State encourages recipients to utilize minority business enterprises in the performance of the award.
-When contracting for any supplies, services, research, or construction under the award, the recipient must make their best efforts to solicit bids, proposals, or quotations from minority business enterprises.
+In accordance with Executive Order 12432, Minority Business Enterprise Development, DOS encourages the non-Federal entities to utilize minority business enterprises in the performance of the award.
+When contracting for any supplies, services, research, or construction under the award, the non-Federal entities must make their best efforts to solicit bids, proposals, or quotations from minority business enterprises.